 Put on Fresh Mattress and Pillow Covers

-Mattress and pillow protectors will help keep mites, dust, and other dirt from building up in your bed again.
+Mattress and pillow protectors will lessen your need of mattress cleaning in the future by keeping mites, dust, and other dirt from building up in your bed again.
 “As allergists, we recommend placing dust mite covers on pillows and mattresses—these should be cleaned a couple of times a year, and try to wash your sheets and pillowcases weekly in hot water,” advises Dr. Tuck.

 Consider Not Making Your Bed

-If you’re really dedicated to keeping mites at bay, you might want to skip making your bed in the morning.
+If you’re really dedicated to keeping mites at bay, the best way to keep a mattress clean might be to skip making your bed in the morning.
 The microscopic critters need moisture from your sweat to thrive, says Dr. Tuck.
 “There is some evidence that if you turn the covers back instead of making your bed each morning, this helps decrease the moisture in the bed.
 A heated bed pad or electric blanket in the winter may serve the same purpose,” she says.
 Of course, if you go this route, you’ll have to answer to Navy Admiral William H. McRaven.
 Good luck with that.

 Want to Skip the Spring Cleaning and Buy a New Mattress Instead?
 See What Saatva Offers

 Our flagship luxury mattress is expertly engineered with coil-on-coil construction for durability, a layer of memory foam for enhanced back support, and a cushiony Euro pillow top for extra comfort.